Sparse Identification and Estimation of Large-Scale Vector AutoRegressive Moving Averages: Forecast Applications

-Figure \ref{Macro_lhat} shows the lag matrices of the estimated VARMA and VAR on the demand data.
+Figure \ref{Demand_lhat} shows the lag matrices of the estimated VARMA and VAR on the demand data.
 Similar findings are obtained for the other data sets and therefore omitted.
-The MA lag matrix of the VARMA (top right) is very sparse: 247 out of 256 entries are equal to zero.
-Though sparse, by adding a few MA terms to the model, serial correlation in the error terms is captured.
-As a result, a more parsimonious VARMA model is obtained: 107 out of the $3,\!072$ (around 3\%) VARMA parameters are estimated as non-zero.
-In contrast, 877 out of the $3,\!328$ (around 25\%) VAR parameters are estimated as non-zero.
-We find the more parsimonious VARMA to often give more accurate forecasts than the VAR, as discussed in the following subsection.
+The MA lag matrix of the VARMA (middle panel) is very sparse: 247 out of 256 entries are equal to zero.
+By adding just few MA terms to the model, serial correlation in the error terms is captured.
+As a result, a more parsimonious VARMA model is obtained: 107 out of the $3,\!072$ (around 3\%) estimated VARMA parameters are non-zero.
+In contrast, 877 out of the $3,\!328$ (around 25\%) estimated VAR parameters are non-zero.
+We find the more parsimonious VARMA to often give more accurate forecasts than the VAR, as discussed next.